datdenkikniet/ieee802_3_miim/README.md

 * `lan8742a` provides an implementation for the SMSC LAN8742a PHY.
 * `lan8720a` provides an implementation for the SMSC LAN8720a PHY.
 Note that `Interrupt::WoL` is _not_ supported by this PHY, but it will be present if the `lan8742a` feature is also enabled.
 * `ksz8081r` provides an implementation for the MicroChip KSZ8081R PHY

+# License
+This project is licensed under the MIT license.

+See `LICENSE` for more information.